squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 8.2.6 <small>_ March 23, 2022</small> { id="8.2.6" }

+- Fixed #3695: Deprecation warning for unescaped backslashes in templates
+- Fixed #3696: Annotations not mounted in some Terraform code blocks
+- Fixed #3698: Annotations not mounted in long code blocks (8.2.5 regression)

 ### 8.2.5 <small>_ March 6, 2022</small> { id="8.2.5" }

 - Fixed #3596: Mermaid not working when headline with name 'Mermaid' present